 Closing the trading session, coffee prices continued to benefit from the context of declining supply in leading supplying countries including Vietnam and Brazil.

-MXV-Index |
+| MXV-Index |

-Precious metal prices rise
+Precious metal prices are rising.

-Metal price list |
+| Metal price list |

 Platinum prices have risen to a seven-week high on renewed optimism about the economic outlook in China, the world's largest platinum importer, which has recently rolled out a series of large-scale economic stimulus measures, including monetary and fiscal policies.

-Arabica and Robusta coffee prices both increased
+Prices for both Arabica and Robusta coffee have increased.

 According to MXV, the industrial raw material group continued to experience a relatively mixed session.
 However, the prices of most items witnessed quite modest changes, increasing or decreasing by no more than 1%.

-Industrial raw material price list |
+| Industrial raw material price list |

 Specifically, according to preliminary estimates from the General Statistics Office of Vietnam (GSO), Vietnam exported over 125,900 tons of coffee in December last year, down 39.3% compared to the same period in 2023.
-In the whole year of 2024, Vietnam exported 1.34 million tons of coffee, down 17.2% compared to 2023.
+For the whole year of 2024, Vietnam exported 1.34 million tons of coffee, down 17.2% compared to 2023.

 Prices of some other goods

-Energy price list |
+| Energy price list |

-Agricultural product price list |
+| Agricultural product price list |

 Source: https://congthuong.vn/thi-truong-hang-hoa-81-gia-ca-phe-duoc-huong-loi-368491.html